stat545ubc-2023/mda-danierob/README.md

 * Click "Version Control"
 * Click "Git"
 * Paste the Repository URL for the code you would like to run into the "Repository URL" box
-* For example, here is the Link for Our GitHub Repository
 * Click "Create Project"
 * Under the "Files" tab you can select whichever file of code you would like to run
 * You can now run our code in RStudio!